 - Hemingway Editor

 Are you looking for Free Grammar Checker Tools Only?

 Most of these tools have free versions.
 Although they have limited features, they will correct the most common grammatical errors.

-However, I do recommend that you go for a premium tool to ensure that you detect advanced passive voice, subject-verb agreement and other tricky errors that a free version might skip and are hard to spot manually.
+However, I do recommend that you go for a premium tool to ensure that you detect advanced instances of the passive voice, subject-verb agreement and other tricky errors that a free version might skip and are hard to spot manually.

 Research Process: How I Tested Tools for This Best Grammar Checker Review